plogs/asopposedtowhat.com/content/posts/biased-tax-audits.md

 </center>

-A team of economic experts recently concluded that computer algorithms used by the Internal Revenue Service are biased against Blacks, even though no racial information is contained in a tax return.[^1]
+A team of economic experts[^1] recently concluded that computer algorithms used by the Internal Revenue Service are biased against Blacks, even though no racial information is contained in a tax return.

 How can anyone, let alone a computer, be biased if there's nothing to be biased about?